-Representatives who have taken part in the group’s efforts represent: Poudre Fire Authority; multiple departments within the City of Fort Collins, including the city’s Natural Areas Department; Poudre Heritage Alliance for the Cache la Poudre River National Heritage Area; Larimer County; the Larimer County Sheriff’s Office and Larimer County Emergency Services; Colorado Parks and Wildlife; and more.
+Organizations that have taken part in the group’s efforts include: Poudre Fire Authority; City of Fort Collins Natural Areas and City of Fort Collins Utilities; Poudre Heritage Alliance for the Cache la Poudre River National Heritage Area; Larimer County; the Larimer County Sheriff’s Office; Larimer County Emergency Services; Colorado Parks and Wildlife; and more.
+Thank you everyone!

 Educational river-safety signage, designed and installed by the City of Fort Collins, sits near a trail by the Poudre River, accessible in the approximate area of 1219 N. Shields St.

 Lost or Loose Watercraft?